ImperialDyson/SummerShow/_pages/about.md

 * Customize everything – colors, spacing, fonts, sizes etc. – via a simple settings file
 * Works with GitHub Pages
 * Updated and supported by the developers

-## Get Board

-Board is created and supported by [Jekyll Themes](https://jekyllthemes.io), and is available for $39.

-<a href="https://jekyllthemes.io/theme/board-portfolio-jekyll-theme" class="button button--large">Get This Theme</a>